 - How will my body be affected by the surgery?
-Will it work or look different?
-Will any of the effects be permanent?
+Will it work or look differently?
+Will any of the changes be permanent?

-- How long will it take for me to go back to my usual activities?
+- How long will it take for me to get back to my usual activities?

 - What are the possible risks and side effects of this operation?
 What’s the risk of death or disability?

-- What will happen if I choose not to have the operation?
+- What will happen if I don’t have the operation?

-- What are the chances that the surgery will cure the cancer?
+- Will the surgery will cure the cancer?

 - If this surgery doesn’t work, are there other cancer treatments I can get?

-- Do I have time to think about my options or get a second opinion?
+- Do I have time to think about other options or get a second opinion?

 Here are some tips to help you remember your doctor’s answers:

-- Take notes during your visits.
+- Take notes.
 Don’t feel shy about asking your doctor to slow down if you need more time to write.
 Ask questions if you don’t understand something.